AKHughes1994/polkat/README.md

 ---
 ##### Major changes with respect to oxkat

 * The ms file is averaged to 1024 channels in the INFO step (oxkat does this in 1GC).
-This has to do with getting the numeric indexes of the (sub-)fields used in each calibration run.
+This involves getting the numeric indexes of the (sub-)fields used in each calibration run.
 INFO also identifies the polarization calibrator automatically—currently, MeerKAT defaults to specifying the scan intent as "UNKNOWN" for the polarization calibrator.

 * By default, `clean` uses its auto-threshold and auto-masking routine (alongside manual masking).
 The auto-routines use Gaussian kernels when looking for clean components and thus will often find single-pixel clean components for point sources.
 Anecdotally, I find that this results in better self-calibration, as standard thresholding will clean every pixel within the manual mask (but the difference is often non-specific).
 This should also help for messy fields where the RMS is well above the systematic threshold of the instrument due to, for example, diffuse emission!